EnergyModelsX/EnergyModelsInvestments.jl/docs/src/library/public.md

     It is planned in a future iteration to revamp how we provide the investment data.
     In a first step, we changed the way how investment data is provided for `Storage` nodes.
     This approach is tested now as well on other `Node`s and will be evaluated for `TransmissionMode`.
-    An advantage of this approach is that we remove repitions from the code base and increase flexbility.
+    An advantage of this approach is that we remove repetitons from the code base and increase flexibility.

 ### `InvData`